bluemonkey1130/react-verse/README.md

 I've pulled in a few things style wise,

-I've used CSS modules, styled components & a utility class generator called gorka
+I've used CSS modules, styled components & a utility class generator called gorko